WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module1_Data download_QC_and_decontamination/Module1_Practical.md

 5. Are there any warnings or failures reported by FastQC?
 ---
 ## Exercise 4 — Perform read trimming
-Trim adapters and low-quality bases using TrimGalore.
+Trim adapters and low-quality bases using TrimGalore!.
 ```bash
 trim_galore --paired \
 RAW_READS/SRR30598619_1.fastq.gz \